 Identity data exposure is where identity data is in an insecure state.
 A good example is when you lose your wallet.
 Any personal, private, or financial data in your wallet is not secure, since you have no idea who has access to it.
 By the same token, you don’t know if your data has been stolen or is simply lost.
 Whatever the reality of the situation, the safe bet is to assume you are a victim of identity theft.

 Further confusing things is the fact that the public and most information sources use the term identity theft for the actual theft and for the fraud that it can lead to.

 Throughout this article, we will take care to distinguish between these three concepts whenever the distinction is relevant.

-Identity theft / identity fraud statistics for 2021
+Identity theft / identity fraud statistics

 Now that we’ve got the concepts clear, let’s look at some identity theft / identity fraud statistics, starting with official stats from the US government.